torumakabe/simple-circuit-breaker-for-azure-tm/README.md

 ## Solution

 * Create a simple circuit breaker to disable the down end points
-* The "simple" intent is that it doesn't automatically return the breaker to the closed state, in other words, it doesn't enable the endpoint again.
-It is assumed that an operator judges whether failback is possible and fails back manually
+* The "simple" intent is that it doesn't automatically return the breaker to the closed state, in other words, it doesn't re-enable the endpoint.
+It is assumed that an operator will judge whether failback is possible and manually failback
 * Implement the breaker on Azure Functions (Go)
+  * Sample code is in this repository
+  * Tested on Linux Consumption plan
-* Azure Monitor check Azure Traffic Manager endpoint status metric and alert to breaker when some endpoints are not online
+* Azure Monitor checks Azure Traffic Manager endpoint status metric and alerts the breaker when some endpoints are not online

 ## Overview